uphold/docs/_transactions.md

 > Returns a [Transaction Object](#transaction-object).

 ### Step 1: Create Transaction
 In step one, one prepares the transaction by specifying:

-* The currency to denominate the transaction by.
+- The currency to denominate the transaction by.
-* The amount of value to send in the denominated currency.
+- The amount of value to send in the denominated currency.
-* The destination of the transaction, which can be in the form of a bitcoin address, an email address, or a Uphold username.
+- The destination of the transaction, which can be in the form of a bitcoin address, an email address, an account id, or a Uphold username.

 Upon preparing a transaction, a [Transaction Object](#transaction-object) will be returned with a newly-generated `id`.
 <aside class="notice">
   You may only send value from addresses that you own.
 </aside>